 Again, there are many tools that can help you do this.
 You may alternatively decide to run your own ads via Google Ads Express but this puts more control in the hands of Google- not your control.
 You can think of it as electing to hail a taxi in an area that you don’t know and feeling like what you thought was a short ride is ending up to be a longer, more expensive trip than is strictly necessary.
 The right advertising performance tool can be the equivalent of using Uber or Lyft in the taxi analogy, where you know better the route that you will take and how much it will cost you.

 Tools like Hubspot and Adstream attempt to solve this problem, and you may find that you like them quite well, but they are expensive and can be just as overwhelming as managing your own Google Ads.
 They may also conflict with your ad specialist’s way of running your ad campaigns.

 We offer our clients ad tracking via Online Practice Center because it distills down the metrics without stripping away important details.
-You can view performance over a period of time and by ad group.
+You can view performance over a period of time and by ad bundle.
 It also helps you track your cost per conversion (how much you spend to generate a phone call or email.
 Finally, as part of a larger system, your ad performance information can be easily located in a larger report that gives you a complete picture of your online visibility.

 Online Practice Center

 The number of tools you can find to manage your dental digital marketing campaign are seemingly endless.
 When providing services to our member dental marketing offices, our specialists use several independent systems to boost visibility, improve the client’s website, and manage the client’s off-site information and reputation.
 Our dedicated account managers, however, use Online Practice Center to understand how all of these independent systems are working together.
 We use the Online Practice Center marketing portal to communicate with our clients, set goals, and track results.
 Our clients use Online Practice Center to manage their online reputation and to hold us accountable for doing what we say we will do.